vjarotschkin/codeathome_ds_track_study_buddies_12/README.md

 Further additions to the project may include scraping publicly available websites (Twitter, Instagram, Linkedin etc.) to evaluate how their emotions have changed over the past months.

-Please use the notebook file (and not the .py file) and pull the xlsx as well.
+Please use the notebook file (and not the .py file) and pull the .xlsx as well.

+See https://www.loom.com/share/63d3ca5111224cb4af3fd59f78955db0 for a demonstration of the project